-Before attempting to muddle our way through these capital questions, we must first ask, “Who is God, and is He real?”
+Before attempting to muddle through such a profound questions, we must first ask, “Who is God, and is He real?”

 True or False